Howard Hamlin: Season 3

 Chuck reveals Jimmy's confession to Howard, who wonders what Chuck can do with it since it cannot be used in court, but Chuck tells Howard the recording has a use.
 He first arranges for Ernesto to overhear a portion of it, then swears him to silence.
 As Chuck intended, Ernesto informs Kim about the recording, and Kim tells Jimmy.
 Jimmy breaks into Chuck's house and destroys the tape.
-Howard and a private investigator Chuck hired reveal themselves and tell Jimmy they are witnesses to his crimes, enabling Chuck to report Jimmy to the police.
+Howard and a private investigator whom Chuck hired reveal themselves and tell Jimmy they are witnesses to his crimes, enabling Chuck to report Jimmy to the police.
 The prosecutor assigned to the case assures Chuck she takes the charges seriously and will press for jail time, but Chuck offers to drop the charges if Jimmy faces a bar association disciplinary hearing, which will likely result in disbarment.
 Jimmy agrees, but Kim and he plan a defense.
 At the hearing, Jimmy's cross-examination and revelation of Chuck's symptoms as psychosomatic causes Chuck to break down again.
 Jimmy's law license is suspended for a year, but he is not disbarred; Howard tries to cheer up Chuck and tells him they should consider Jimmy's suspension a victory, but Chuck becomes even more withdrawn.

 As a cost-cutting move, Jimmy attempts to obtain a refund on his malpractice insurance premium.
 Informed that the policy has to stay in effect in case he is sued during his suspension, Jimmy feigns worry over Chuck's condition, but his knowing smile as he leaves indicates he is aware he has caused a problem for Chuck.
 Insurance company representatives inform Howard and Chuck that because of Chuck's condition, he will need to be constantly supervised by another attorney or HHM will face a steep increase in its premium.
-Chuck wants to fight, but Howard urges him to retire.
-Chuck sues HHM in spite.
-Outraged that Chuck would rather bankrupt the firm than retire, Howard uses personal funds and loans to buy Chuck out of the firm, chiding him for his narcissism.
+Chuck wants to fight, but Howard urges him to retire, so Chuck sues HHM.
+Outraged that Chuck would rather bankrupt the firm than retire, Howard uses personal funds and loans to buy Chuck out of the firm.
 Chuck is forced to retire, and becomes even more reclusive and mentally unstable, ultimately setting fire to his house while still inside.